mforstenhaeusler/how-to-use-cmake-and-pybind/README.md

 cmake ..
 make check -j 4
 ```
-or just run this insead of the last line
+or just run this instead of the last line
 ```
 make project
 ```